USPTO Examiner HECK BRYAN WILLIAM - Art Unit 1643

 Executive Summary

-Examiner HECK, BRYAN WILLIAM works in Art Unit 1643 and has examined 15 patent applications in our dataset.
-With an allowance rate of 73.3%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 43 months.
+Examiner HECK, BRYAN WILLIAM works in Art Unit 1643 and has examined 31 patent applications in our dataset.
+With an allowance rate of 45.2%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 47 months.

 Allowance Patterns

-Examiner HECK, BRYAN WILLIAM's allowance rate of 73.3% places them in the 29% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner HECK, BRYAN WILLIAM's allowance rate of 45.2% places them in the 9% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns